ESSAYS ON VARIOUS SUBJECTS

 - Clavichord Making in the 1890s and Today, article that appeared in the William Morris Society Newsletter, Summer 2007.

-- Two Books on Temperament: a review (which first appeared in BCS Newsletter 41) of recent books by Ross Duffin and Alexander Mackenzie of Ord.
+- Two Books on Temperament: a review (which first appeared in BCS Newsletter 41 in 2008) of recent books by Ross Duffin and Alexander Mackenzie of Ord.

 The following is a selection of past issues of Workshop News:

 - Restoration (August 2001)